-Earlier this month, the Wall Street Journal published an article predicting that college waitlists will be longer than usual in 2021.
-Since many accepted students deferred admission due to COVID-19 and virtual learning, many colleges experienced a significant drop in their yield rates.
+In 2021, college waitlists were longer than ever.
+And since many accepted students deferred admission due to COVID-19 and virtual learning, many colleges experienced a significant drop in their yield rates.
 The yield rate is the percent of accepted students who choose to enroll at a particular institution, and admissions offices play a tricky game in predicting who exactly might accept their offer.
 Places with large application pools tend to accept fewer people outright than they can actually accommodate and instead offer certain students a place on the waitlist in the event that a spot opens up.

 Nowadays, with the volatile state of the world, colleges are having a harder time figuring out what their yield rates will look like.
 For schools that are struggling to attract applicants, some are even employing more aggressive recruitment strategies, according to H&C CEO Pierre Huguet, such as offering free classes, parking, football tickets, vehicle registration, meal plans, and more.
 But at top schools, because of an increasingly large and competitive applicant pool, many qualified students are thrown into the “waitlist limbo.”
 The same is true for many students who went through Early Action and Early Decision programs, only to find out that they had been deferred and would be considered in the context of Regular Decision applications.